rlieu/btc-predict/README.md

 3. Split data into train / test sets
 4. Tune hyperparameters
 5. Build and train LSTM model
-6. Save best model to pickle file
+6. Save best model to joblib file
 7. Plot the results

 ### The following is performed in [lstm_pytorch.ipynb](./notebooks/lstm_pytorch.ipynb)